emretemur/wallet-api/README.md

 When the application is up and running, the balance will be automatically added for the playerId 10001.
 You can use this playerId while calling credit, withdraw, balance, transaction history services.

+There is information about the players in the data.sql file under the resources folder.
+A new player can be created by editing the script in the file.
+To do this, simply restarting the application is sufficient.
+Players can have balances in different currencies.
+(Dollar, Euro, Pound).

+There are currently two players in the system 10001 and 20002.
+Player 10001 has Dollar and Euro balance.
+Player 20002 has only Euro balance.

 Swagger url: http://localhost:4591/swagger-ui/index.html#/

 **1) Current balance per player**